jhu-saw/sawIntuitiveDaVinci/README.md

 ## OpenIGTLink

-You will need to compile sawOpenIGTLink first: https://github.com/jhu-saw/sawOpenIGTLink
+You will need to compile sawOpenIGTLink first: https://github.com/jhu-saw/sawOpenIGTLink.
+This should work on both Linux and Windows.

 Then you can start streaming data from the da Vinci using IGTL using a couple of configuration files, one to load the sawOpenIGTLink